Are Credit Card Fees Tax-Deductible?

-While credit card fees on a card used for personal expenses aren’t tax deductible, fees on a card used for business expenses may be.
+It can be a savvy financial move to try and accumulate as many legal tax deductions as possible.
+Tax deductions can provide a way for you to offset some of your income for tax purposes.
+While credit card fees and interest on a card used for personal expenses aren’t tax-deductible, fees and interest on a card used for business expenses may be.
 Read on and we’ll break down what the IRS has to say on the matter.

 Here’s the good news — annual fees and some other credit card fees, on business credit cards are tax deductible, according to guidelines from IRS Publication 535.
 In order for an expense to be deductible, it must be “both ordinary and necessary,” the IRS specifies.
 Here’s how the agency defines such expenses: